khairulhasanmd/OpenBBTerminal/website/content/terminal/guides/intros/portfolio/po.md

 This template provides the user with the ability to set define values for each parameter based on the optimization technique that is deployed.
 E.g. if you select `riskparity` for the `technique` parameter, you will notice that some parameters turn <span style={{color: "#BEBEBE"}}>grey</span>.
 This means that the parameter is irrelevant for the selected method.

-The OpenBB Terminal does, however, allow the user to run any model despite the `technique` you selected.
+The Finance Analysis does, however, allow the user to run any model despite the `technique` you selected.
 Therefore, if you are interested in running multiple models, consider removing the value for `technique`.
 Do note that this makes it more difficult to understand which values are used for which model.

 <img src="https://user-images.githubusercontent.com/46355364/171144692-dd812efd-1e95-4a71-a93f-7ae8a480fe5d.png"></img>